Darkseid War: Act One

-Batman and Green Lantern go to the Crime Syndicate's world (since the villains have encountered Anit-Monitor in the past) to find it burning and destroyed.
+Batman and Green Lantern go to the Crime Syndicate's world (since the villains have encountered Anti-Monitor in the past) to find it burning and destroyed.
 Green Lantern asks Batman if he's okay; Bruce says he's fine but insults Green Lantern by saying the power ring is the only special thing about him.
 Superman, corrupted by Apokolips, tells Lex Luthor that all those fights they had were him holding back, and knocks Lex out before leaving Apokolips.
 Grail blinds Kalibak, and Darkseid summons the Black Racer to heavily injure the Anti-Monitor.
-Green Lantern and Batman go to the center of the anti-matter universe and realize that Mobius was the one who created the Mobius Chair, and the Anti-Monitor is Mobius.
-The anti-Monitor forces the Flash to fuse with the Black Racer, and the fused Flash-Black Racer kills Darkseid.
+Green Lantern and Batman go to the center of the anti-matter universe and realize that Anti-Monitor is Mobius, the one who created the Mobius Chair.
+The Anti-Monitor uses the Anti-Life Equation to force the Flash to fuse with the Black Racer, and the fused Flash-Black Racer kills Darkseid.

 Act Two: After Death

-Having killed Darkseid, the Anti-Monitor cocooned himself in a shell of energy, and eventually separated himself from the Anti-Life Equation, which was then obtained by Grail.
-Shortly afterward, he emerged from his shell and changed into a more human-looking form, once again Mobius, but still possessing vast power and legions of Shadow Demons.
+Having killed Darkseid, the Anti-Monitor cocoons himself in a shell of energy, and separates himself from the Anti-Life Equation, which is then obtained by Grail.
+Shortly afterward, he emerges from his shell changed into a more human-looking form, once again Mobius, but still possessing vast power and legions of Shadow Demons.
 With Darkseid gone, suddenly all the heroes become corrupt.
 The Flash-Black Racer returns to the team, saying he is the God of Death.
 Superman nearly beats Lex Luthor to death while proclaiming himself as the God of Strength.
 Shazam gets corrupted by the New Gods (who are angry at Darkseid's death) and he becomes the God of Gods, and leaves.
 Lex Luthor wanders around Apokolips, and falls in the fiery pits, becoming the God of Apokolips.

-Wonder Woman realizes they need the Crime Syndicate's help since they have dealt with the Anti-Monitor, while Myrinda Black meets up with Grail.
+Wonder Woman seeks the Crime Syndicate's help, as they have dealt with the Anti-Monitor before, while Myrina Black meets up with Grail.
 Grail tells her mother that she was after the Anti-Life Equation, and becomes the Goddess of the Anti-Life.